WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 1. Move to `/apps/hive/warehouse` path and **Upload** any file from your host machine.

-1. Check that the `test_file` is now located in your `/apps/hive/warehouse` directory on your ADLS Gen2 container.
+1. Check that the file you uploaded is now located in your `/apps/hive/warehouse` directory on your ADLS Gen2 container.

 #### Test large data sets (optional)